tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

 and/or FX, 5 ms is the smallest a human being can detect.
 There are many cases of perfect-storm-gorgeous hardware which can handle 1 ms latency without stressing the CPU, but definitely this is not always the case!
-QJackCTL will tell you how you are doing; at no-load, which means no clients attached, you will want a max of 3-5% CPU usage, and if you cannot get that without xruns (the red numbers which mean the system cannot keep up with the demands), you will have to improve your
+QjackCtl will tell you how you are doing; at no-load, which means no clients attached, you will want a max of 3-5% CPU usage, and if you cannot get that without xruns (the red numbers which mean the system cannot keep up with the demands), you will have to improve your